cloudflare/workerd/src/workerd/jsg/README.md

 is automatically routed to the static `Foo::constructor()` method, and the getter accessor for the `value` property is automatically routed to the `Foo::getValue()` method.

-JSG intentionally hides away most of the details of how this works so we're not going to cover that piece here.
+JSG intentionally hides away most of the details of how this works, so we're not going to cover those here.

 The example illustrates all of the top-level pieces of defining a Resource Type but there are a range of details.
 We'll cover those next.